kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

     :code:`graphql.utils.schema_printer` module.

-GraphQL Objects and Fields
+Objects and Fields
 --------------------------

-The core components of a GraphQL schema are *GraphQL Object Types*.
+The core components of a GraphQL schema are GraphQL object types.
 They conceptually represent the concrete vertices in the underlying database.
 For relational databases, we think of the tables as the concrete vertices.